 France has whatever scenery you're looking for.
 The north and far west tend to be flat (but not entirely so) and throughout the rest there are mountains or big hills.
 If you want gorgeous mountainous scenery without the pain, try cycling beside one of France's rivers.

 French drivers are extremely courteous to cyclists, giving you a wide berth, although the amount of space they give you is reduced the closer to the south-east you get.
+Closer to Strasbourg, drivers' attitudes become a little more Germanic, which means they don't mind yelling at you if you're not on a provided cycle path, or even if there's no cycle path and the driver assumes there is one.

 If you want a route into Paris from the west, you could do a lot worse than the D910 that passes the Palace of Versailles.
 Parts of it have a cycle path.
 Keep going until you hit the Seine.